alfred-kc-tang/iris-plants/README.md

 ## Coding Style

-This projects follows [Google's R Style Guide](https://google.github.io/styleguide/Rguide.html), which is a fork of the [Tidyverse Style Guide](https://style.tidyverse.org/) by Hadley Wickham.
+This project follows [Google's R Style Guide](https://google.github.io/styleguide/Rguide.html), which is a fork of the [Tidyverse Style Guide](https://style.tidyverse.org/) by Hadley Wickham.

 ## License